pingcap/docs-cn/system-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: SYSTEM
-- This variable sets the sytem time zone.
+- This variable sets the system time zone.
 Values can be specified as either an offset such as '-8:00' or a named zone 'America/Los_Angeles'.

 ### transaction_isolation